Homogeneous deformations of toric pairs: Mutations of Fano polytopes and deformations of Fano toric pairs

 The polytope $\mathrm{mut}_{w,F}(P)$ does not depend on the choice of $\{ G_h \}$.
 Moreover, $\mathrm{mut}_{w,F}(P)$ is a Fano polytope.
 See \cite[\S{3}]{sigma} or \cite[\S{2.5}]{mohammad_thesis} for the proofs of these statements.

-Roughly speaking, $\mut_{w,F}(P)$ is obtained from $P$ by adding $hF$ at height $h$ (with respect to $w$) for $h > 0$ and by removing $(-h) F$ at height $h$ for $h <0$. $(w,F)$ is a mutation datum precisely when it is possible to remove from $P$ multiples of $F$ at negative heights.
+Roughly speaking, $\mut_{w,F}(P)$ is obtained from $P$ by adding $hF$ at height $h$ (with respect to $w$) for $h > 0$ and by removing $(-h) F$ at height $h$ for $h <0$.
+The pair $(w,F)$ is a mutation datum precisely when it is possible to remove from $P$ multiples of $F$ at negative heights.
+For an example of mutation of Fano polytopes see the beginning of Example~\ref{ex:P2_P114}.

 The following theorem is the precise version of Theorem~\ref{thm:mutations_induce_deformations_easy}.